THE NELSON DUCEA

 Holy Lucia

-The image of the Saint, defined above by a rich frame, stands up on the bottom made of brilliant gold.
-The erected figure, expressed by a bulky mantle which wraps it up down to the feet, takes body and strength in the well modeled human features of the face.
+The image of the Saint, delimited at the top by a troubled frame, stands out against the bright gold background.
+The upright figure, variously moved by a voluminous cloak that wraps her up to her feet, takes on physicality and strength in the human and well-modeled features of the face.

-The painting, indicated of Byzantine school, seems executed with a certain artistic autonomy, particularly in the use of the color.
-In fact, a high vital charge and a marked human importance modify here the traditional composition schemes and the iconographic models.
+The painting, indicated as being of the Byzantine school, seems to have been executed with a certain artistic autonomy, especially in the use of color: in fact, a high vital charge and a marked human depth here modify the compositional schemes and traditional iconographic models.

 The Annunciation’s